 Most femoral hernias develop because the muscles of the abdominal wall are weak.
 This weakness may stem from inherent genetic traits or age and strain on the abdominal and groin regions.
 Common causes of muscle strain leading to hernias include physical exertion, pregnancy, obesity, frequent coughing, or overworking the muscles during bowel movements.

 A doctor can identify most hernias with a physical exam.
 Either the hernia is a visible bulge or the doctor can feel it just beneath the skin.
-Soft-tissue imaging, such as a CT scan, allows for an accurate diagnosis of the condition.
+Soft-tissue imaging, such as a CT scan or ultrasound, allows for an accurate diagnosis of the condition.
 If a doctor is having difficulty differentiating between an inguinal and a femoral hernia, they may see if the hernia is pressing on the femoral vein.

 Femoral and inguinal hernias share many symptoms and are often difficult to differentiate.
 Femoral hernias develop when a part of the intestine enters the femoral canal, while inguinal hernias develop when the intestines enter the inguinal canal.
 Femoral hernias develop below the crease of the groin.
 Additionally, femoral hernias more commonly affect females, while inguinal hernias appear more often in males.

 Experts refer to hernias with a few different descriptors to more quickly express how they are presenting.
 These include:

 Experts have identified a few atypical or otherwise noteworthy variations of femoral hernias:

 Hernias do not disappear on their own and will often grow larger without treatment.
 As they grow, they become more painful, and certain complications can emerge.
 Obstruction, resulting from an incarcerated hernia, can cause vomiting, nausea, and extreme stomach pain.
 Strangulated femoral hernias can lead to life-threatening tissue death (necrosis) and require immediate medical attention.